lchi/freshy-server/README.md

 -----
 For now, the server always binds to port 4444.
 This will be changed in the future so you can specify where you want to listen.
 To run, use:

-    $python freshy-server.py <directories>
+    	 $ python freshy-server.py <directories>

 Where <directories> specify one or more directories to be watched for filesystem changes.
 Separate these with spaces.
+Once the server has been started, you can point your browser to a page running locally using the Google Chrome extension, and this will reload the page when there are changes to a file in the specified directories.

+Example:

+	$ python freshy-server.py myWebAppRoot/  # starts the server, and watches myWebAppRoot and subdirectories for changes

+	1. Go to your Google Chrome window (with the extension installed).
+	2. Type the following in the omnibox with <tab> being a tab press: freshy <tab> localhost
+	3. Watch as the page reloads automatically when the underlying files are changed!

+Note that the server doesn't know that the files your watching and the files you're viewing in your browser are related.
+It just knows where to look for changes, and who is connected.

 Ctrl-C to quit.